-The Health Department is required to ask for your acknowledgment of receipt of this Notice.
+The Health Department is required to ask for your acknowledgement of receipt of this Notice.

 The Health Department must post its Notice of Privacy Practices in a prominent location where it is reasonable to expect that people seeking our services will be able to read it.

 The law permits changes in our privacy practices.
-Before we make a significant change, we will change our Notice of Privacy Practices and post the new notice in the waiting area and on our web site.
+Before we make a significant change, we will change our Notice of Privacy Practices and post the new notice in the waiting area and on our web site at www.lewisandclarkhealth.org.

 Your Legal Rights